Skip to main content

 {query:posts@category_name="travel,food"}

-Fetches posts that are in both the 'travel' and 'food' categories.
+Fetches posts in both the 'travel' and 'food' categories.

 14. Retrieve Posts with a Specific Custom Field Value